Donald Petrie

-Donald Mark Petrie (born April 2, 1954) is an American film director and actor.
+Donald Petrie is an American film director and actor.

 Life and career

 Petrie was born in New York City, the son of Dorothea (née Grundy), a television producer, actor, and novelist, and Daniel Petrie, a director.
 He is the brother of writer Daniel Petrie Jr.

 Petrie began his entertainment career as an actor, having trained and graduated from California State Northridge as a theatre major.
 Petrie soon was appearing in many television episodes.
 In 1980, Petrie decided to shift his focus to directing when he was accepted as a Fellow at the American Film Institute.

 Petrie has acted and guest-starred on television programs since 1976.